sedLukas/nomady/README.md

 - I am not very much satisfied with the tests,
 - the clean-up of the application
 - change the Autocomplete package
+- create a env file to store the token

 ## If you could start again from scratch, what would you do differently?